kaeken1jp/snippets/python_kaggle.md

   -h, --help            show this help message and exit -c COMPETITION, --competition COMPETITION
-                        Competition URL suffix (use "kaggle competitions list" to show options) If empty, the default competition will be used (use "kaggle config set competition")" -f FILE, --file FILE  File name, all files downloaded if not provided (use "kaggle competitions files -c <competition>" to show options) -p PATH, --path PATH  Folder where file(s) will be downloaded, defaults to  ~/.kaggle
+                        Competition URL suffix (use "kaggle competitions list" to show options) If empty, the default competition will be used (use "kaggle config set competition") -f FILE, --file FILE  File name, all files downloaded if not provided (use "kaggle competitions files -c <competition>" to show options) -p PATH, --path PATH  Folder where file(s) will be downloaded, defaults to  ~/.kaggle